X1 Credit Card Review 2023

 Top Features of the X1 Credit Card

-The most impressive features of the X1 credit card include:
+Here’s a look at some of the most impressive features of the X1 credit card.

 Most credit cards that don’t depend on credit for approval are secured by a deposit made by the cardholder.
 The X1 card offers an unsecured line of credit without considering the applicant’s credit score, making it one of the few options for people with poor credit to access unsecured funds.

-The X1 website suggests that credit limits are up to five times higher than the industry average, with the average X1 credit limit coming in at $24,300.
+According to X1, credit limits are up to five times higher than the industry average, with the average X1 credit limit coming in at $24,300, as reported by CNET.
 The limit cardholders are provided is based on current and future income and will automatically increase as the lender sees fit.

 Earning and Redeeming Rewards

 Earning rewards is a breeze with the X1 card, and there’s no limit to how much cardholders can earn in a year.
 The points earned also do not have an expiration date.
-The reward program offers two points for every dollar spent on all purchases.
-Cardholders that spend $15,000 in a year will earn three points per dollar spent.
-When cardholders refer a friend that gets approved, they’ll earn four points for every dollar spent for an entire month.
+The rewards program offers two points for every dollar spent on all purchases.
+Cardholders who spend $15,000 in a year will earn three points per dollar spent.
+When cardholders refer a friend who gets approved, they’ll earn four points for every dollar spent for an entire month.

-X1 rewards points can be redeemed through a large and growing list of more than 100 retailers in travel, tech, fitness and retail.
+X1 rewards points can be redeemed through a large and growing list of over 50 retailers in travel, tech, fitness and retail.
 Each point redeemed is worth at least a penny and could be worth more depending on the retailer with which the cardholder chooses to redeem the points.
-Unfortunately, the X1 card doesn’t offer cash back.
-As a result, cardholders are limited to partnered retailers when cashing in on their rewards points.
+Cardholders can also choose to receive a cash-back statement credit, but the maximum rewards value might diminish by doing so.